ysungit/wordpress/README.md

 #### Installation includes:

 - Create a VPC with a public subnet
-- Create a AWS EC2 instance to host WordPress webserver and MySQL database
+- Create a AWS EC2 instance to host WordPress web server and MySQL database
-- Create a MySQL database as a respository database of WordPress on the same host
+- Create a MySQL database as a repository database of WordPress on the web server host
+- Install and configure WordPress web server

 #### Requires:

 - A valid AWS account (console or API)
-- Proper IAM role to access resources like VPCs, Subnets, InternetGateway Security Groups, EC2 instances, CloudFomration etc.
+- Proper IAM role to access resources like VPCs, Subnets, InternetGateway Security Groups, EC2 instances, CloudFormation etc.
-- Amazon Linux is requred.
-The template could work on RHEL 6/7 and CentOS 6/7 with minor changes in 'UserData'
+- Amazon Linux is required.
+The template could work on RHEL 6/7 and CentOS 6/7 with changes in 'UserData'

+#### CloudFormation template creates the following AWS resources:
+- A VPC and a subnet
+- Network ACLs
+- An Internet Gateway and a Routing table
+- An EC2 instance as WordPress web server and MySQL database server
+- A Web server Security Group

 #### Puppet is used to automate the following tasks:
 1) Create WordPress OS user and Group
-2) Install apache
+2) Install and configure Apache (**puppetlabs-apache** https://forge.puppet.com/puppetlabs/apache)
-3) Install and create MySQL database as repository database for WordPress
+3) Install, create and configure MySQL database (**puppetlabs-mysql** https://forge.puppet.com/puppetlabs/mysql)
-4) Install and configure WordPress
+4) Install and configure WordPress (**hunner-wordpress** https://forge.puppet.com/hunner/wordpress)

+#### Limitations and Assumptions:

+- No Puppet master is required; standalone/masterless Puppet is used in this template
+- No external/existing database is available for WordPress; a new MySQL database is created on the web server host
+- No Disaster Recovery or High Availability is required ( single instance on a single AZ solution)
+- No scaling requirement (no AWS ELB and ASG etc)

-## Parameters
+## CloudFormation Parameters
 - `DBPassword`: MySQL 'wordpress' password
 - `DBRootPassword`: MySQL 'root' password
-- `EC2InstanceType`: Webserver instance type; default 't2.small'
+- `EC2InstanceType`: Web server instance type; default 't2.small'
-- `KeyName`: pick one from the list of existing keypair
+- `KeyName`: dropdown list of existing keypairs
 - `SSHLocation`: SSH (port 80) IP range; default to 0.0.0.0/0

-## Outputs
+## CloudFormation Outputs
 - `VPCId`: VPCId of the newly created VPC
 - `PublicSubnet`: SubnetId of the public subnet
 - `DNSName`: DNS Name of the EC2 host